CheongZuhui/Capstone/README.md

 # Capstone
-This repository contains my capstone project - predicting air passenger volume at Changi Airport.
+This repository contains my capstone project on predicting air passenger volume at Changi Airport.